What are Enquiry Web Forms?

-The “Include styling with this form” toggle allows you to choose if you want to include some standard styling that makes the form look like the above, or if you will manually style it to match your website's branding.
+The “Remove automatic styles (CSS) from this form” toggle allows you to choose if you want to include some standard styling that makes the form look like the above, or if you will manually style it to match your website's branding.

 Once happy with your form, click 'Save' to confirm your changes.

 Step 7: Configure reCAPTCHA

 Now that you have configured your form, you will now need to configure your reCAPTCHA integration.
 Click here to learn how.

 Once you've configured your reCAPTCHA simply copy the embed code and insert it into your website in the location you want the form to appear.
 In the example below, the code has been copied and added to a website that is hosted on Prospect CMS.

 Please note: If you need further help on how to update the CSS of your website to change the output formatting of the form, have a look at CSS help sites like this one.